What I don’t believe in is the modern diagnosis and treatment of this condition.

-Every day in meditation I visualized my lump.
+Every day in my morning meditation I visualized the lump.
 I imagined that it looked like a hard silver pinball.
 I saw it circling around and around my body, like a gumball being released from an old-fashioned gumball machine.
-When it got to the bottom of my body it popped out of my pooper and I watched it being flushed down the toilet.
-I did this everyday for five weeks.
+When it got to the bottom of my body it popped out of my pooper and I imagined flushing it down the toilet.
+I did this every day for five weeks.

 The first week, I thought I noticed a decrease in size.
-I had my trusty companion check it out.
+I had my trusty companion, Pablo, check it out.

 He said, “I think it’s the same size.
 But, I’m not a doctor.
 I don’t think you should mess around with this thing.
 What if it grows?”

 “Yes, it could grow.
 That’s a possibility.
 Patience, honey.
 Patience and persistence are the keys to healing.”

 At the end of the second week Pablo checked it again.
-This time he said, “Uhmm, maybe it’s getting smaller, but I can’t really tell.”
+This time he said, “Yeah, maybe it’s getting smaller, but I can’t really tell.”

 The third week, Pablo looked at me wide-eyed and said, “Wow!
 It is definitely getting smaller.”
 He grinned slyly, “And, I’d be happy to continue checking this for you.
 Anytime you need me to squeeze your boobs, I’m on it!”

 By the fifth week my lump was the size of a pinhead.
-I visualized it popping out from the side of my breast, just as it had the weeks before.
+I visualized it popping out from the side of my breast.
 But, instead of circling around my body and exiting out my pooper and into the toilet, it simply popped straight out of my breast and dissolved into dust particles in the air.
-I knew at that moment my lump was completely gone.
+After my meditation I knew the lump was completely gone.

 I believe disease can give us amazing insight about ourself and our journey on this planet.

 What do you believe?

 If you are a health coach or wellness practitioner that wants more clarity about identifying and healing diseases naturally, join me for a Master Class: The New Healers – Master Coaching Class.